PitPik/colorPicker/README.md

 ===========

 An advanced color picker (desktop use) using Colors for color conversion / calculation...

+See demo at http://dematte.at/cpn

-All the W3C 2.0 calculations are also based on alpha levels on all layers Supported color spaces: (*: also displayed as colors)
+All the W3C 2.0 calculations are also based on alpha levels on all layers<br>
+Supported color spaces: (*: also displayed as colors)<br>
 rgb *, hsv(b) *, hsl *, cmyk, cmy, Lab, XYZ, HEX

 Convertions of 182 color space combinations (rgb2HSV, RGB2hsl, rgb2RGB, HEX2Lab, ...)

-See demo at http://dematte.at/cpn

 <pre>
 var myColors = new Colors({ // all options have a default value...